the-catman/objectab/README.md

 Another thing is that you can only retrieve objects in the same order as you stored them.

-You *can* store Integers with the `storeData` function, but this library mainly uses BigInts, meaning other functions do not support Integers.
+You *can* (but really shouldn't) store Integers with the `storeData` function.

-If you try and pass an integer to `storeData`, a warning is logged if objectab.OAB_WARN_INT_NOT_SUPP_SET is called to true
+This library mainly uses BigInts, meaning other functions do not support Integers.

-If you attempt to forcefully store integers outsite of `storeData`, I don't know what will happen, (nor do I care, since I haven't tested what would happen if ambitious programmers decided to break my library).
+If you attempt to forcefully store integers outsite of `storeData`, I don't know what will happen (nor do I care, since I haven't tested what would happen if ambitious programmers decided to break my library).

 Floats are totally not supported, due to the nature of bigints and this library.

 # Great!
 Where is the code?

-The below is javascript code, however, porting to typescript is even easier.
+The below is javascript code, however, porting to typescript way better.
+Definitely do use typescript to avoid unintentional errors.

 ```js
 const { Reader, Writer } = require("objectab");